abhith/abhith.net/src/pages/blog/docker-cookbook.md

   - docker
 ---

+This article is dedicated for gotcha's I experienced during Docker development, plus some routine stuffs related to **Docker** development.

 ##### Table of Contents <!-- omit in toc -->

 - [1. docker: “build” requires 1 argument.
 See 'docker build --help'](#1-docker-build-requires-1-argument-see-docker-build---help)